JigglyJoogins/tribes-vm/pugsettings/README.md

 - Nerfed final explosion damage from 350 to 300.

 ### Vehicles
+- Nerfed as they now take damage from chain & hitscan.

 #### Grav Cycle
 - Limit 4 per team.
 - Price: 5000.